The fourth largest university in the Philadelphia region.

 WCU South Campus

-Located less than one mile from North Campus, South Campus includes the College of Health Sciences, athletic fields, tennis courts, Farrell Stadium, Graham Natatorium swimming pool, 67-acre Gordon Natural Area and residence facilities.
+Located less than one mile from North Campus, South Campus includes the College of Health Sciences, athletic fields, tennis courts, Farrell Stadium, Graham Natatorium swimming pool, 100-acre Gordon Natural Area, and student residential facilities.

 WCU Graduate Center